Skip to content

 Note

-The examples must be run under root account.
+The examples must be run under the root account.

 Build Examples

-User can use the build script ${kneopi-example}/ai_application/plus_c/build_all.sh to choose the individual example to build or All examples.
+Users can use the build script ${kneopi-example}/ai_application/plus_c/build_all.sh to build an individual example or All examples.

 $ cd ${kneopi-example}/ai_application/plus_c/